digidem/mapeo-map-server/README.md

 - `mapServerOpts (required)`: Options object to customize the map server instance.
 Options include:
   - `dbPath: string (required)`: File path that points to the SQLite database to use.
 If the file does not exist, it will be created.

+## API Documentation

+API documentation is available in the [API.md](/API.md) and by accessing the `/docs` endpoint of the server when it's running.

 ## Technical Details

 - [Fastify](https://fastify.io/) for creating the server.